-Iran’s president-elect says he won’t meet with Biden
+Iran’s hard-line president-elect says he wouldn’t meet Biden

 International rights groups estimate that as many as 5,000 people were executed.
 Raisi served on the commissions.

 “I am proud of being a defender of human rights and of people’s security and comfort as a prosecutor wherever I was,” he said.
-“All actions I carried out during my office were always in the direction of defending human rights,” he added.
-“Today in the presidential post, I feel obliged to defend human rights.”
+“All actions I carried out during my office were always in the direction of defending human rights.”

+He added: “Today in the presidential post, I feel obliged to defend human rights.”